mumble-voip/mumble/README.md

 On Mac OS X, to install Mumble, drag the application from the downloaded disk image into your `/Applications` folder.

+On Linux, if you have installed Mumble through your distributon's package repostory, you should be able to find Mumble in your start menu.
+No additional steps necessary.

 Once Mumble is launched, you need a server to connect to.
 Either create your own or join a friend's.